Our Services

 Veterinary care can be brought to your home.

 The option for mobile veterinary service provides convenience to you and your pet.
 Whether it’s performing a check-up at home because your dog has poor mobility, or your cat is anxious about travelling, or maybe it just works best for you, our house call service can deliver quality care and comfort.
-During the COVID-19 pandemic, house calls are being provided outdoors or in an open area (open garage or outbuilding).
+Unfortunately we cannot usually perform a housecall on an urgent, immediate basis due to staffing availability.
+Call us to ask about our housecall schedule.

 We have the answer